 Poets whose works are included are (in alphabetical order) Richard Aldington, Lawrence Binyon, Edmund Blunden, Vera Brittain, Richard Budworth, Eleanor Farjeon, Wilfrid Gibson, Robert Graves, Sir Alan P. Herbert, William Noel Hodgson, Roland Leighton, Wilfred Owen, Margaret Postgate Cole, John Edgell Rickwood, Isaac Rosenberg, Siegfried Sassoon, Alan Seeger, Charles Sorley, Edward Thomas, May Wedderburn Cannan, Arthur Graeme West.

 Pozières, Agny.
-Travel by coach at 9.00am from central London to Folkestone for the 35 minute Eurotunnel crossing.
+Travel by coach at 8.45am from central London to Dover for the ferry crossing (2018) or Folkstone for the Eurotunnel (2019) to Calais.
 Continue by coach, arriving in the field mid-afternoon.
 Drive the length of the front line for an initial orientation of the Somme battlefield, identifying the exact positions of the opposing trenches.
 The lecturer gives an introduction at the windmill site at Pozières, the highest part of the battlefield.
 Visit Agny Military Cemetery for poetry by Edward Thomas and Eleanor Farjeon.
 Continue to the hotel in Arras.

 Beaumont Hamel, Mesnil, Thiepval.
 Explore to the north of the Albert to Bapaume Road.
 Start at Beaumont Hamel and visit Newfoundland Park for an introduction to the trenches through the poetry of Richard Aldington, Robert Graves and John Edgell Rickwood.
 Move along the line through Auchonvillers, along the Ancre Valley, with Edmund Blunden, Wilfred Owen and A. P. Herbert.
 At Thiepval is the Memorial to the Missing, the most monumental of the many Great War memorials, which bears over 72,000 names.
-Today’s poems include A Soldier’s Funeral by John William Streets, read at his graveside, Binyon’s For the Fallen and, at Thiepval, Charles Sorley’s When you see the millions of the mouthless dead / Across your dreams in pale battalions go.
+Today’s poems include A Soldier’s Funeral by John William Streets, Dulce et Decorum est by Wilfred Owen, Binyon’s For the Fallen and, at Thiepval, Charles Sorley’s When you see the millions of the mouthless dead / Across your dreams in pale battalions go.

 Contay, Louvencourt, La Boisselle.
 Stray behind the lines, visiting areas associated with the Casualty Clearing Stations.
 Louvencourt for Vera Brittain and Roland Leighton, and Contay as an appropriate location for the choice of women’s poetry, May Wedderburn Cannan and Margaret Postgate Cole.
 At La Boisselle, astride the Roman road, follow the fortunes of two battalions of the 34th Division.
 The poetry of Wilfred Owen, Edward Thomas and Alan Seeger features (I have a rendezvous with death).
 Final lunch before driving to Calais for the Eurotunnel journey home, arriving in central London at c.
 7.30pm.